2001–02 Detroit Pistons season

 The 2001–02 Detroit Pistons season was the 61st season for the Detroit Pistons, their 54th season in the National Basketball Association, and their 45th season in Detroit, Michigan.
-After missing the playoffs the previous season, the Pistons received the ninth overall pick in the 2001 NBA draft, and selected small forward Rodney White from the University of Charlotte.
+After missing the NBA playoffs the previous season, the Pistons received the ninth overall pick in the 2001 NBA draft, and selected small forward Rodney White from the University of Charlotte.
 During the off-season, the team acquired Clifford Robinson from the Phoenix Suns, acquired three-point specialist Jon Barry from the Sacramento Kings, signed free agent Damon Jones, and hired Rick Carlisle as their new head coach.

-The Pistons won 14 of their first 20 games of the regular season, but then suffered a 7-game losing streak in December as part of a 5–14 stretch to fall to a 19–20 record.
-Unlike previous seasons during the 1990s, the Pistons would rebound from the tough stretch to win 15 of their next 18 games.
-After a 26–21 record at the All-Star break, the Pistons won 24 of their final 35 games of the season, winning the Central Division title with a 50–32 record, the franchise's first Division title since the 1989–90 season, thanks to a 123–89 home victory over the Milwaukee Bucks on the final day of the regular season.
+Under Carlisle, and with the addition of Robinson and Barry, the Pistons won 14 of their first 20 games of the regular season, but then suffered a seven-game losing streak in December as part of a 5–14 stretch to fall to a 19–20 record.
+Unlike previous seasons during the 1990s, the Pistons recovered from the tough stretch to win 15 of their next 18 games.
+After holding a 26–21 record at the All-Star break, the Pistons won 24 of their final 35 games of the season, winning the Central Division title with a 50–32 record, the franchise's first Division title since the 1989–90 season, thanks to a 123–89 home victory over the Milwaukee Bucks on the final day of the regular season.
 The Pistons earned the second seed in the Eastern Conference, and returned to the NBA playoffs after a one-year absence.
-Carlisle was named the NBA Coach of the Year, after leading his team to an 18-game improvement over the previous season.
+Carlisle was named the NBA Coach of the Year, after leading the Pistons to an 18-game improvement over the previous season.

-Jerry Stackhouse averaged 21.4 points and 5.3 assists per game, while Robinson averaged 14.6 points and 4.8 rebounds per game, and was named to the NBA All-Defensive Second Team, and Corliss Williamson provided the team with 13.6 points and 4.1 rebounds per game off the bench, and was named the NBA Sixth Man of the Year.
-In addition, Chucky Atkins contributed 12.1 points and 3.3 assists per game, while Ben Wallace averaged 7.6 points, 13.0 rebounds, 1.7 steals and 3.5 blocks per game, and was named the NBA Defensive Player of the Year, and was also named to the All-NBA Third Team, and to the NBA All-Defensive First Team.
-Off the bench, Barry contributed 9.0 points per game, while rookie center Željko Rebrača provided with 6.9 points, 3.9 rebounds and 1.0 blocks per game, and was named to the NBA All-Rookie Second Team, Jones contributed 5.1 points per game, and starting small forward Michael Curry averaged 4.0 points per game.
+Jerry Stackhouse averaged 21.4 points and 5.3 assists per game, while Robinson averaged 14.6 points and 4.8 rebounds per game, contributed 115 three-point field goals, and was named to the NBA All-Defensive Second Team, and Corliss Williamson provided the team with 13.6 points and 4.1 rebounds per game off the bench, and was named the NBA Sixth Man of the Year.
+In addition, Chucky Atkins contributed 12.1 points and 3.3 assists per game, and led the Pistons with 138 three-point field goals, while Ben Wallace averaged 7.6 points, 13.0 rebounds, 1.7 steals and 3.5 blocks per game, and was named the NBA Defensive Player of the Year, and was also named to the All-NBA Third Team, and to the NBA All-Defensive First Team.
+Meanwhile, Barry contributed 9.0 points per game and 121 three-point field goals, while rookie center Željko Rebrača provided with 6.9 points, 3.9 rebounds and 1.0 blocks per game, and was named to the NBA All-Rookie Second Team, Dana Barros averaged 6.7 points and 2.7 assists per game, but only played just 29 games due to injury, Jones contributed 5.1 points per game, and starting small forward Michael Curry averaged 4.0 points per game.